 The City of Whittlesea Community Profile provides demographic analysis for the City and its suburbs based on results from the 2011, 2006, 2001, 1996 and 1991 Censuses of Population and Housing.

 The profile is updated with population estimates when the Australian Bureau of Statistics (ABS) releases new figures

 The City of Whittlesea population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change each year between 2011 and 2036.

 Find out about key socio-demographic trends for communities using the City of Whittlesea Community Atlas.

 The City of Whittlesea's economic profile presents economic information about particular areas.

-The information presented here is derived from official sources of information (Australian Bureau of Statistics) as well as Australia's leading economic modellers, NIEIR.
+The information presented here is derived from official sources of information (Australian Bureau of Statistics) as well as Australia's leading economic modelers, NIEIR.

 You can access demographic Profiles of precinct areas in the City of Whittlesea in our Place Profiles report.

-Access the Australia Post delivery standards for the despatch and return of postal ballot material by priority mail.
+Access the Australia Post delivery standards for the dispatch and return of postal ballot material by priority mail.